itod/threadutils/README.md

 ##Pool

-A pool keeps a limited collection of resource items that clients can check out and later check back in.
+A pool maintains a limited collection of resource items that clients can check out and later check back in.
 Pools rely on a private semaphore for their counting, but provide a higher-level API for vending a limited number of resource objects across threads.

 ####Create

-Create a pool by providing it an array of resource items to manage:
+Create a pool by providing it an array of resource items to maintain:

 ```objc
 NSUInteger numItems = … // size of pool